PaulDaviesC/Logging-limits.conf/DOC.md

 #### Memory lock (memlock)

-This restircts the amount of physical memory used up by a process.
+This restircts the amount of physical memory pages that a process can prevent from being swapped out.
 Some process may require a minimum amount of memory to be in the physical memory.
 The processes request for locking in the pages to memory using mlock system call family.

 |System call|ERRNO |
 --- | ---